KOOKIIEStudios/Spirit-PacketPuller-OLD/README.md

   - [x] Python 2.7
     - **NOT COMPATIBLE:** use of os.scandir() makes it non-backwards compatible with versions older than 3.6
   - [x] Python 3.6
-    - **NOT COMPATIBLE:** probably a result of how f-strings handle backslashes
+    - <del>**NOT COMPATIBLE:** probably a result of how f-strings handle backslashes</del>
+    - *[MaplePacketPuller](https://github.com/Bratah123/MaplePacketPuller) project to be back-ported to 3.6 for fbs-compatibility*
-  - [ ] PyQt5 5.9.2 or earlier
+  - [ ] PyQt5 5.15.1 or other late versions
   - [ ] IDA 6.8
   - [ ] IDA 7.5

+Note: `Python 3.6.12` does not have official installers available, and requires building from source code.
+  - See [this repository](https://github.com/KOOKIIEStudios/ToolArchive) for the installer I compiled for my own use.
+Note: `PyQt5 5.9.2` and `fbs 0.9.0` should already be part of the venv
+  - You can activate the virtual environment using `call venv\scripts\activate.bat`
+  - You can run the application from source code using `fbs run`
+Note: NSIS is only required if you wish to create installers for Windows (i.e. only for me to build for releases)
 ---
 # How to use

+## Install
 ***Intentionally left mostly blank until prototype completion***

+## Application

 **INPUT:**  `.txt` file containing C-pseudocode from IDA disassembly

 **OUTPUT:**  `.txt` file containing packet structure